IRS Statute of Limitations: Know Yours. It Could Help Your Back Taxes Case.

 CSED dates can be wrong.
 And bad actions to reduce your debt can leave you with no resolution in sight.

 A good tax attorney will find out your CSED date

 Let our tax attorneys review your case.
 We can determine what course of action has the best chance of being accepted by the IRS.
 You may save thousands of dollars.

-Schedule your free initial consultation online or call (303) 688-0944.
+Schedule your free initial assessment online or call (303) 688-0944.
 Freedom from IRS debt begins now.

 Learn more about our law firm’s philosophy and values.